How Long Does THC Stay in Your Hair?

 Sebum excretions of the skin are just one way THC can leave the body, making hair collection and testing one of the most common ways to test for cannabis use.
 THC can remain traceable in the hair for up to 90 days and sometimes longer.
 CBD is unlikely to trigger positive drug test results, but users should still be mindful of the type of products they are using to make sure no amount of THC is present.

 While it may be tempting to shave your entire body of hair before taking a hair follicle test, that may be more suspicious than practical.
-And even if you are able to come back and retake the test when your hair grows back, the shaving will not have removed any remaining traces of THC in your system.
+And even if you can come back and retake the test when your hair grows back, the shaving will not have removed any remaining traces of THC in your system.

 Several factors will affect how long cannabis remains in your hair, including your dosage, method of consumption, frequency of use, diet, metabolism, and even the length and color of your hair.
 The most effective way to remove any traces of THC in your system is to naturally detox the body through abstinence of use, diet, and exercise.